aatack/Qualia/SCRATCH.md

       - I suppose technically it could just as easily do nested lookups too
   - [ ] `chain`
     - Similar to the threading macro, but is context-aware (ie. will pass down the context/arguments/state/scope as it goes)
-  - [ ] `consume`
+  - [x] `consume`
     - Take and return a value from a particular path in the scope
     - Also include that path in the list of dependencies
     - Perhaps include a flag that determines whether the value should be dropped from the context?
       - I don't think this would be useful; would be difficult to get it working reliably with a path instead of a single key anyway
-    - [ ] How is this any different from looking up a value from any other part of the passed scope?
+    - [x] How is this any different from looking up a value from any other part of the passed scope?
+      - It's not, really; we can
   - To start implementing the system, it should be sufficient to just start naively working through these, approximately in order
   - I also think a better name than "entity" is required - doesn't really descibe what these do very well any more
     - [x] Perhaps "observer" is fine; it's a fairly well-understood concept and, although the implementation here is slightly different to the typical one, it's still doing more or less the same thing